-The distribution of these ongoing engagements, for which data was available (n= 8,477), is presented in Table 28 according to their geographical spread.
+The distribution of these ongoing engagements, for which data was available (n=11,460), is presented in Table 28 according to their geographical spread.
 As this shows, HSE Dublin and North East and HSE West and North West have the highest proportion of ongoing engagements, with a lower level of engagement in HSE Midwest.
-This observation aligns with the conclusions drawn in prior reports regarding the geographic distribution of engagements and is primarily a result of the initial establishment of ALONE's services in these areas, as evident in Table 1.